asalkeld/scrumpolice/README.md

       "channel": "themostaswesometeamchannel",
       "name": "L337 team",
       "members": [
-        "@gfreeman",
-        "@evance",
-        "@wbreen"
+        "gfreeman",
+        "evance",
+        "wbreen"
       ],
       "split_report": true,
-      "question_sets": [
-        {
       "questions": [
         "What did you do yesterday?",
         "What will you do today?",
         "Are you being blocked by someone for a review? who ? why ?", "How will you dominate the world"
       ],
-          "report_schedule_cron": "0 5 9 * * 1-5",
-          "first_reminder_limit": "-50m",
-          "last_reminder_limit": "-5m"
-        }
-      ]
     }
   ]
 }